the1lab/1lab/src/Data/Set/Coequaliser.lagda.md

 With dependent sums, we can recover quotients as a special case of coequalisers.
 Observe that, by taking the total space of a relation $R :
-A \to A \to \ty$, we obtain two projection maps which have as image all of the possible related elements in $A$.
+A \to A \to \type$, we obtain two projection maps which have as image all of the possible related elements in $A$.
 By coequalising these projections, we obtain a space where any related objects are identified: the **quotient** $A/R$.